Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 they don't use features not available in Java 8.
 No existing testing framework is to be used for this project, except as references or models.

-Remember that the goal of this project isn't to replace an existing testing framework, or even to try to do that, but to understand how a testing framework can be made from scratch through test-driven development (TDD).
+Remember that the goal of this project is not to replace an existing testing framework, or even to try to do that, but to understand how a testing framework can be made from scratch through test-driven development (TDD).